 Will my life change now?
 Will I become more conscious, more serious, more involved with the valuable good?
 Do I remain humble in the miracle’s face that saved me?
 Do I keep an awesome feeling for the vulnerability and fragility of life?
 I hope that this will now become my real matter of the heart.

-I wrote this true story eleven years ago, under impressed by the dramatic events that changed my life.
+I wrote this true story twelve years ago, under impressed by the dramatic events that changed my life.
 Today I feel so well I call myself and feel “healthy as a heart” without hesitation.
 My heart is more powerful than ten years ago, it beats in a stable rhythm.
 I haven’t needed specific medication for a long time.
 Catheter ablation to treat atrial fibrillation has left the stage of experimental cardio surgery for years and is a standard treatment for several cardiac arrhythmias in good specialist clinics.
 The risk of the intervention was also reduced through progressive practice and experience.
 I am often asked how I assess the risks of this treatment according to my experience and survival.
 I cannot give a binding answer to this, because any cardiologist who knows the patient will be better able to judge this than I am.
 There is one point, however, on which I do not hold back: I do not regret my decision for one minute.
 And I remained grateful and humble in the miracle’s face that saved me.